Somewhere between punk and reggae, there is a genre. This style fuses the fast edge of punk with the groove and melody of reggae. This is ska.

 Ska guitar is a fun, exciting, and above all extremely simple style of music.
 The signature ska sound is extremely upbeat, the kind of music that makes you want to move your head.

-Ska is that one musical style who is like the cheery, goofy, feel good, always makes you smile aunt or uncle.
+Ska is that one musical style who is the cheery, goofy, feel good, always makes you smile aunt or uncle.

 Brent Mason has done an excellent job creating the videos and tablatures for his classes.
 The information is definitely there for a student to become a better guitarist.